 The Council has a shareholding interest in the UK Municipal Bonds Agency (MBA).
 The fair value has been written down to zero as the balance sheet of the MBA shows negative equity.
-The company has been created with a view to providing funds to the public sector, and issued its first bond during 2019/20.
-The profit from this will show in the MBA's 2020/21 accounts.
 The authority did not intend to dispose of the shares at the Balance Sheet date.

 The authority is the sole shareholder of Welland Homes Limited, which is the Council's wholly owned Housing Development Company.
-The fair value of the equity balance brought forward was £1.583m and a further equity investment was made during the year of £768k.
+The fair value of the equity balance brought forward was £2.889m.
 This equity is categorised as Level 3 inputs due to there being no active market for the shares.
-The Company accounts reported capital and reserves balances of £2.601m as at 31 March 2020.
+The Company accounts reported capital and reserves balances of £3.672m as at 31 March 2022.
+This is presented in the Financial Assets table above, as fair value through other comprehensive income - designated equity instruments.
 The authority did not intend to dispose of the shares at the Balance Sheet date.

 The authority is also the sole shareholder of South Holland Local Community Housing Interest Company.
-The fair value of the equity balance brought forward was £1.092m and this equity is categorised as Level 3 inputs due to there being no active market for the shares.
-The Company accounts reported capital and reserves balances of £1.063m as at 31 March 2020.
+The fair value of the equity balance brought forward was £1.074m and this equity is categorised as Level 3 inputs due to there being no active market for the shares.
+The Company accounts reported capital and reserves balances of £1.169m as at 31 March 2022.
+This is presented in the Financial Assets table above, as fair value through other comprehensive income - designated equity instruments.
 The authority did not intend to dispose of the shares at the Balance Sheet date.